Chipping Barnet: Public services

+Wood Street

+Wood Street in Chipping Barnet contains a number of historic buildings including cottages dating from the 16th, 17th and 18th centuries that are listed buildings, and wallpaper, thought to date from the 1840s, has been discovered in Claire Cottages situated at the junction of Wood Street and Manor Road.
+Tudor Hall was built in 1573 and a house known as Whalebones or The Whalebones House, that was built in 1815, has a set of whale jaw bones forming its entrance, dating from 1939, which were placed there by building contractor W. Foster & Sons, replacing jaw bones that were there previously.
+The North London Coroner's Court is based on Wood Street.
+Also located on a junction on Wood Street is The Blackhorse Pub, one of the oldest pubs in Barnet, which dates from the 1720s.
+Barnet and Southgate College has a campus on Wood Street, and Barnet Museum is also located on Wood Street.

 Sport and recreation

-Barnet FC is the local football team, currently in the Vanarama National League, the fifth tier of English football – at the end of the 2017/18 season Barnet were relegated from League Two, and have remained in the Vanarama National League since.
+Barnet FC is the local football team, currently in the EFL League Two, the fourth tier of English football – at the end of the 2017/18 season Barnet were relegated from League Two, and have remained in the Vanarama National League until the 2025/26 season when they were promoted to League 2 by winning the Vanarama National League.
 They played at the Underhill Stadium until 2012/13 but from the 2013/14 season are playing at The Hive Stadium in Stanmore in the London Borough of Harrow.
 They first reached the Football League in 1991 as champions of the GM Vauxhall Conference but lost their status 10 years later with relegation, only to return four years later – again as Conference champions.
 London Lions F.C. is also based in Barnet, near Stirling Corner, but the 1st team plays midweek and some cup home games at Hemel Hempstead Town F.C. as its own ground is not floodlit and does not meet the requirements for some cup competitions.
 There are a number of amateur football clubs based in Barnet including East Barnet Old Grammarians and Ravenscroft Old Boys.

 Barnet Cricket Club and Old Elizabethans' Cricket Club have merged to form one club in Barnet and currently play their games at Gypsy Corner.
 Shaftesbury Barnet Harriers is a local athletics club.
 Barnet and Old Elizabethans rugby clubs merged to form Barnet Elizabethans RFC, playing in Byng Road, Barnet, near Queen Elizabeth's School.
 Chipping Barnet has a King George's Field in memorial to King George V. Old Court House Recreation Ground is a park in High Barnet.

 High Barnet has an Everyman cinema, the Barnet Museum, the All Saints Art Centre, the Ravenscroft local park and Barnet recreational park, a now disused well that was frequented by, among others, Samuel Pepys, and many restaurants and public houses.
 Local festivals include the traditional annual Barnet Fair, which was chartered in medieval times, the High Barnet Chamber Music Festival, and Barnet Medieval Festival.